[Last updated: October 2019]

 The Every Student Succeeds Act (ESSA) of 2015 – This legislation made important amendments to the McKinney-Vento Act’s Education for Homeless Children and Youths Program to help youth experiencing homelessness transition successfully from high school to postsecondary education.
 School district homeless liaisons are now required to ensure that unaccompanied homeless youth are informed of their status as independent students for college financial aid and obtain assistance to receive verification for the FAFSA.

-Higher Education Access and Success for Foster and Homeless Youth Act (HEASHFY) – This bipartisan federal bill (S.1795/H.R.
-3740) streamlines the financial aid application process for youth experiencing homelessness and those who have been in foster care.
-It will need to be re-introduced in the 116th Congress.
-SchoolHouse Connection’s federal policy page provides updates on its current status.
+Higher Education Access and Success For Foster and Homeless Youth Act (HEASHFY) (S.789/H.R.1724) – This bipartisan federal bill streamlines the financial aid application process for youth experiencing homelessness and those who have been in foster care.
+Please urge your members of Congress to sign on as co-sponsors by taking action here.

 How Emergency Aid Can Prevent Homelessness Among College Students